Adorn the Gospel

 What Is The Gospel?

-God made the world good (Genesis 1:31) and created mankind upright (Ecclesiastes 7:29).
+But it starts with some bad news: God made the world good (Genesis 1:31) and created mankind upright (Ecclesiastes 7:29).
 But we have all turned away and broken God’s laws (Isaiah 53:6).
-As a good and holy Judge, God requires perfect obedience (Galatians 3:10; James 2:10), and even Jesus said, “You are to be perfect, as your heavenly Father is perfect” (Matthew 5:48).
-This means we must be perfectly righteous and holy to be right with God (1 Peter 1:15-16).
+As a good and holy Judge, God requires perfect obedience (Galatians 3:10; James 2:10), and even Jesus said, “You therefore must be perfect, as your heavenly Father is perfect” (Matthew 5:48).
+We must be perfectly righteous and holy to be right with God (1 Peter 1:15-16).
 But all have sinned (Romans 3:23) and continue to sin (1 John 1:8), and the penalty is eternal death (Romans 6:23).
 Without a miracle, none of us can stand before God.
+We have therefore all been rightly sentenced by a good Judge to eternal death.

-The good news is that God had mercy.
-Jesus Christ, fully God and fully man, lived the sinless life we couldn’t and died on the cross to pay for our sins.
-He rose from the dead, defeating death, so that all who trust in him alone—not in their own goodness—will be raised to eternal life with him (Philippians 3:8–11).
-If we believe we’re good enough to get to heaven, or that our good deeds will outweigh our bad ones, we’re on the path to destruction.
-But if we turn and place our trust in Christ alone—believing that only He can save us through His perfect life, death, and resurrection—we will be saved.
+Now hear the good news: God had mercy.
+Jesus Christ was born, fully God and fully man, lived a sinless life as a perfect offering to God and gave his life for us on the cross as a payment for sins.
+He rose from the dead, defeating death, and ascended into heaven so that all who trust in him alone, not in their own goodness, will be raised to eternal life with him (Philippians 3:8–11).
+If we believe we’re good enough to get to heaven, or that our good deeds will outweigh our bad ones, we’re on our way to eternal death.
+But if we turn and place our trust in Christ alone, believing that only He can save us through His perfect life, death, and resurrection, we will be saved.
 His payment for sin on the cross is both necessary and enough.
 That’s the best news imaginable!
-Our salvation is guaranteed, not because of our ability, but because of His.
+If we have faith, our salvation is guaranteed, not because of our ability, but because of his.

 What do you mean by “adorn the Gospel?”